NPSNZ Honours Information

 Technique: This category is intended to promote photojournalism as it relates to human impact on natural subjects.
 Images and sets should tell a story that describes the impacts of humans on nature or natural processes.
 The inclusion of human elements is expected and a strong interaction with nature or a natural process must be demonstrated.

-For more details please contact Diana Stewart at email@example.com
+For more details please contact the honours board secretary (Barry Dench) at email@example.com